folio-org/docs/content/en/docs/Settings/Settings_agreements/Settings_agreements.md

 1. To disable the Suppress from discovery checkbox on agreement lines, clear the **Agreement lines** checkbox.
 2. To disable the Supress from discovery checkbox on package content items, clear the **Package content items** checkbox.

+### Hide accordions in agreement edit view

+This setting allows institutions not using the eUsage module to not display the Usage data accordion in the Agreements edit screen.

+Selecting the checkbox causes the following to happen:

+*   The Usage data module in the Agreements app is hidden.

 ## Settings > Agreements > Supplementary properties